 - PE clothing should be modest fitting, loose and shorts should be to the top of the knee.
 Shirts with sleeves are

-with collars.
-Shirts or tops must have sleeves (long or short).
+Shirts must have sleeves (long or short).

 - Hair for boys and girls should not be bleached or dyed to an unnatural color.
 Hair should be clean and neatly

 groomed.
 For boys, the length is to be above the collar, above the eyebrows, and above the ears.
 Sideburns for boys may extend to the bottom of the ear.